-Whilst most of the world was recovering from the COVID-19 pandemic, for most of 2022, stringent lockdown measures remained in place in China.
+The total is higher than 100% because an initiative can be related to several themes from the COVID-19 pandemic, for most of 2022, stringent lockdown measures remained in place in China.
 To support the workers, our Shanghai office arranged fresh food delivery during the city lockdowns.
 Some employees volunteered to deliver meals to people with disabilities, to buy medicines for the elderly, and help them use mobile phones apps, and carry out PCR tests.
 Moreover, employees were encouraged to stay fit and healthy during lockdowns.
 Once restrictions were lifted, management were the first to return to the offices, to inspect the air conditioning, cleaning and disinfection of antigens, and ensure distribution of masks.